Regularized joint mixture models: Empirical examples

 The simulations presented below are based on data from the The Cancer Genome Atlas (TCGA, \url{https://cancergenome.nih.gov}).
-The rationale is to anchor the simulation in real covariance structures; we specifically use data previously used in \cite{Bernd2019}, consisting of gene expression values from four cancer types; breast (BRCA), kidney renal clear cell (KIRC), lung adenocarcinoma (LUAD) and thyroid (THCA).
+The rationale is to anchor the simulation in real covariance structures.
+Specifically, we use data previously used in \cite{Bernd2019}, consisting of gene expression values from four cancer types; breast (BRCA), kidney renal clear cell (KIRC), lung adenocarcinoma (LUAD) and thyroid (THCA).
 Our strategy is to treat the cancer type as hidden: this allows us to test our approaches in the context of differential covariance structure as seen in a real group-structured problem whilst having access to true gold-standard labels.
-In Section \ref{sim2} we use covariates from the BRCA and KIRC data sources and compare to other methods.
-In Section \ref{sim3} we consider all four cancer types and provide some results on cluster selection under unknown number of groups.